iandunn/compassionate-comments/readme.md

 If you just want to **use** the plugin, you can [install the packaged version](https://wordpress.org/plugins/compassionate-comments/) from the WordPress.org plugin repository.

-If you want to **develop** the plugin, then follow these steps to setup the development version:
+If you want to **contribute to** the plugin, then follow these steps to setup the development version:

 * `git clone https://github.com/iandunn/compassionate-comments.git`
 * `cd compassionate-comments`
 * `npm install`
 * `npm start`

-After the initial setup, you only need to run `npm start`.
+After the initial setup, simply run `npm start` while you're editing files.

 To build the distributed version, run `npm run build`.